-The HTA found the Designated Individual, the Licence Holder, the premises and the practices to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual, the Licence Holder and the premises to be suitable in accordance with the requirements of the legislation.
+Since the previous inspection the establishment has commissioned a new clean room suite where processing of tissues and cells takes place.